 Enter a unique name for this scanner

-Select the “Box” adapter from the list of available adapters
+Select the “Box” connector from the list of available connectors

 Select the Job Server location where this job should be run.
 Job Servers are defined in the Jobserver window.
 If no Job Server migration-center will prompt the user to define a Job Server Location when saving the Importer.